sgr-ht/mam-for-cbfs/README.md

 * Binaries of "Normal dataset" from **[BinKit 2.0](https://github.com/SoftSec-KAIST/BinKit?tab=readme-ov-file)** (Copyright (c) 2020 Dongkwan Kim)

 gnn.py in [train_and_test](./program/train_and_test) and Python programs in [core](./program/train_and_test/core) excluding mrr_recall_evaluation.py contain part of the code licensed under Apache License 2.0.
-For more information, please refer to the license information in the Python programs.
+For more information, please refer to the license information in the Python programs or [LICENSE](./LICENSE).

 ## How to recreate a GNN+fastText model and run the testing